earnubs/field-notes/src/posts/entropy-haveged.md

 ```

 Headless containers/servers tend to develop low entropy -- not enough mouse wiggling
 to generate randomness -- which may present you with the above message.
-To fix it
+To fix this
 consider installing the
 [haveged entropy daemon](http://www.issihosts.com/haveged/), a easy-to-use, unpredictable
 random number generator:

 ```
-apt-get install haveged
+apt install haveged
 ```